zxc916684603/ecs/intl.en-US/User Guide/Images/Image release notes/Image release notes.md

 |Windows Server version 1809| -   Image ID:
     -   winsvr\_64\_dtcC\_1809\_zh-cn\_40G\_alibase\_20181222.vhd \(Chinese version\)
     -   winsvr\_64\_dtcC\_1809\_en-us\_40G\_alibase\_20181222.vhd \(English version\)
--   Released in: China North 3
+-   Released in: all regions
 -   What's new:
     -   Updated the image to the latest patch KB4483235 \(released in December 2018\).
     -   Used Sysprep tool to generalize the image.